Team Dynamics Map · Leadership Cartography™

 What is actually happening

 Team tension emerges when the system lacks shared rules for how work moves between people.
+This isn't about effort, motivation, or personality.

 It's about how decisions are owned, how norms are enforced, and how coordination is handled when work crosses roles.